jgogstad/burrito-book-addendum/README.md

 The two examples above are called _subtype polymorphism_ and _ad hoc polymorphism_ respectively.
 One obvious difference is that in order to express polymorphism using subtyping you need to alter and compile one side of the association.
 This is not necessary with the ad-hoc encoding: you may define an interface and implementations for types that are already compiled without recompiling them, hence the name "ad-hoc".

 You may wonder how you could easily use implementations encoded with ad-hoc polymorphism.
 For Scala specifically the answer lies in the implicit mechanism.
-Please see the cats book for examples.
+We will come back to this when discussing the finer details of Scala's implicit scope.

 Type classes are interfaces expressed with the ad-hoc encoding with the additional constraint that they are _coherent_.